When was the last time you cleaned your floors?

 … Maybe that wasn’t you.
 And it could be the case that its been ages since you busted out your mop and bucket.

 It’s okay!
 Not everyone enjoys cleaning, nor has the time to stay on top of it.
 But if you’re wondering how to clean floors, you’ve come to the right place.
 Whether you have hardwood, tile, ceramic, or a combination of all different types of floors – we’re here to help.

 Say no to sloshing around warm water and calling it a day.
 Here’s the best way to clean floors the right way!

 We don’t recommend using a wobbly mop at home, kids.
 The sturdier your mop, the more thorough of a job you’ll be able to do.
 Sponge mops are great for small areas while string mops are better at covering larger spaces.

-Personally I like a microfiber strip mop - (see Clean Floors page).
+Personally I like a microfiber strip mop.
 My favorite is the O’Cedar Tuff Mop.
 I also like use a Flat Microfiber Mop system for cleaning large areas quickly.
-(See my Floors page).

 What about that lone line of dirt that your dustpan always seems to leave behind?